anweiss/cddl/README.md

 ## Non-goals

-- Performance (if this library gains enough traction, it may be prudent to explore using a parser-combinator framework like [nom](https://github.com/Geal/nom))
+- Performance (if this crate gains enough traction, it may be prudent to explore using a parser-combinator framework like [nom](https://github.com/Geal/nom))
 - Support CBOR diagnostic notation
 - I-JSON compatibility